legobeat/l7-devenv/docs/1-getting-started.md

 ```

 That's it!
 The command should install dependencies, build plugins from sources, and produce ready-to-use images.
 Inspect the `Makefile` to see supported configuration, e.g. if you want to use fish shell:

 ```
-$ make SHELL=/usr/bin/zsh EXTRA_PKGS=fish
+$ make IMAGE_TAG=myfish SHELL=/usr/bin/fish EXTRA_PKGS=fish
 ```

-This image will take a while to build.
-You can ignore error messages from tests during the plugin build.
+The first build will take a while to complete.
+Subsequent builds on the same machine should be faster.
-When it's finished building, wen can see our image in the local repository:
+When it's finished building, we can see our images in the local repository:

 ```
-$ podman images | head
+$ podman images | grep /l7 | head
 ```

 ## Using

-Let's run the container!
+Let's run the IDE container!
 First, let's try browsing this very repository and learn how changes are persisted when restarting.
-This will open a shell in your currenct working directory where subsequent commands will be run:
+This will open a shell in your current working directory where subsequent commands will be run:

 ```
 $ ./devenv.sh

 ## Let's look at the files
-$$ tree -L 2
+> tree -L 2
-$$ pwd
+> pwd

 ## We have a clean home directory
-$$ tree -L 3 /home
+> tree -L 3 /home
-$$ echo .DS_STORE >> .containerignore
+> echo .DS_STORE >> .containerignore
-$$ echo .DS_STORE >> .gitignore
+> echo .DS_STORE >> .gitignore
-$$ echo foo > ~/footest
+> echo foo > ~/footest
-$$ echo bar > ~/.local/bartest
+> echo bar > ~/.local/bartest
-$$ echo baz > /etc/shouldfail
+> echo baz > /etc/shouldfail
+> echo bay | sudo tee /etc/canedit
-$$ git status
+> git status  # or g st
-$$ exit
+> exit        # or C^l
 ```

 You should see changes in your working directory and `$HOME/.local/share/l7dev/local`.
-This is because these are mounted in the container; any file-system changes in the container file-system itself get wiped on exit.
+This is because these are mounted in the container (the working directory due to being a subdirectory of `$SRC_DIR`); any file-system changes in the container file-system outside of these mounts get wiped on exit.

 ### neovim

 Now we will explore basic usage by using the IDE to make a change, prepare a commit, and push it for review.

-The main entrypoint aside from your shell will be `neovim`.
-We can either start a shell in the container and run `neovim`, or run it directly:
+The main entrypoint aside from your shell (default: `zsh`) will be `neovim`.
+We can either start a shell in the container lke above and run `neovim`, or run it directly:

 ```
 $ ./devenv.sh nvim README.md